 - HIST 301 The Historian's Craft

-- Five courses (15 hours) in either Category I or Category II
+- A Minimum of four courses (12 hours), each, in Category I or Category II

 Exceptions to any of the above requirements must be by petition to the Director of Undergraduate Studies.

-Only two courses are required for all majors: History 301 (Historical Methods), ideally taken as soon as the student decides to major in history, and must be taken before a student can register for the other required course, History 696 (Senior Research Seminar).
+We urge every major to work closely with an advisor to develop a coherent course of study that reflects his or her intellectual interests.
+Only two courses are required for all majors.
+The historical methods course, History 301 (The Historian’s Craft), is ideally taken as soon as the student decides to major in history and must be completed before a student can register for the second required course, History 696 (Senior Research Seminar).
 HIST 696 is normally taken during the senior year.
-Students with at least a 3.5 grade-point average in history and a 3.25 cumulative grade-point average may also apply to complete a 2-semester Honors Thesis class (HIST 498 and HIST 490) instead of HIST 696.
-We urge every major to work closely with an advisor to develop a coherent course of study that reflects his or her intellectual interests.
+Students with at least a 3.5 grade-point average in history may also apply to complete a 2-semester Honors Thesis class (HIST 690 and HIST 691) instead of HIST 696.